alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/WindDirection-v1.md

 Errors raised when setting this property:

-  * org.alljoyn.Error.FeatureNotAvailable --- Returend if a contrller tries to
+  * org.alljoyn.Error.FeatureNotAvailable --- Returned if a controller tries to
   set this property when HorizontalAutoMode is not supported.
   * org.alljoyn.Error.SmartSpaces.NotAcceptableDueToInternalState --- Returned
     if value is not acceptable due to internal state.
   * org.alljoyn.Error.SmartSpaces.RemoteControlDisabled --- Returned if remote
     control is disabled.

-#### VerticalWind
+#### VerticalDirection

 |                  |                                                          |
 |------------------|----------------------------------------------------------|